 - Engagement is what messaging on social media is all about with the key objective of moving your online engagement to an offline conversation.
 In short, you have to be prepared and be committed to ENGAGE.

 - Objectives are a necessary requirement for your social media marketing efforts.
 After all, without objectives you can’t measure performance.

 You’re posting to a predetermined target audience and true followers wouldn’t be following you if they didn’t want to hear what you had to say.
 When they committed to following you, they also bought into hearing from you on a regular basis.
 Now, based on your audience demographics, you can make a rational decision as to how often you post, whether that’s once a day or multiple times a week.

 “Value” is the all-important aspect as to why your content is going to be wanted and consumed.
-If you don’t disseminate valuable content, your followers won’t be engaged and posting consistency becomes a redundancy.
+If you don’t disseminate valuable (read quality) content, your followers won’t be engaged and posting consistency becomes a redundancy.
 In fact, if your content is questionable you could lose followers.

-Set some objectives for your social media marketing activities.
+Set objectives for your social media marketing activities.
 A key objective might be to convert online ‘engagement’ to offline conversations.
 Another might be to raise your number of followers.
 You might also want to raise brand awareness.
 Just like any marketing activity, you need to button down your objectives and make them as quantitative as you can.
 Just remember to set realistic goals.

 If you’re still wondering how much social posting is too much, place your energy in these four more important areas and not only will your questions be answered, you’ll be developing a plan, not just a post!